Help Your Babysitter Prepare for Anything

 with them everywhere.

-That makes it crucial to find the right babysitter and make sure that the sitter can
+That makes it key to find the right babysitter and make sure that the sitter can be

-When you're looking for a babysitter, give yourself enough time to be selective.
+When you're looking for a babysitter, give yourself enough time to be choosy.
 You

-Look for a sitter within your circle of friends, church, or community.
+Look for a sitter within your circle of friends, place of worship, or community.

-Look for a sitter who is 13 years or older and mature enough to handle basic household
+Look for a sitter who is age 13 or older and mature enough to handle basic household

-Look for someone who already works with children.
+Look for someone who has experience working with children.

 Have the sitter spend time with you before babysitting to meet the children and learn